Mhdez221993/crypto_tracker/README.md

 # Crypto Price Tracker

 This is a Vue project designed to track crypto coin prices.
 You can see the prices in chart and table mode.
-Also, you can interact with the table, which is a multicolumn sorting or preferer to find a specific price or date, you can filter by custom input.
+Also, you can interact with the table, which is multicolumn sorting or preferer to find a specific price or date, you can filter by custom input.

 [Go Live](https://wonderful-fenglisu-f68b01.netlify.app/)